-From the macro to the mighty, the sea is full of fascinating creatures, critters and crustaceans.
+From the macro to the mighty, the sea is full of fascinating creatures.

 Marine life encompasses some of the most captivating creatures on earth.
 Only 5% of the ocean has been explored yet we have discovered such diverse inhabitants from the unicorn-like Narwhals (whose evolutionary horns we do not yet understand), to the seven-gill (or cow) shark; the oldest shark on earth, with the same prehistoric design stretching back hundreds of thousands of years.
 The magic of the ocean is vast and far reaching, yet subtle and fragile.